MY ESWRA LOGIN

 The Call for Papers should be issued at least 10 months before the conference and should close 5 months before the conference, to give sufficient time for review, registration, and program planning.
 Submissions for oral presentations, symposia and posters should also be accepted.

-It is important that the local organisational committee takes all appropriate measures to maximize the number of highquality submissions.
-It is anticipated that around 50% of abstracts submitted may be acceptable; therefore, for the target of (450 base line) 500 delegates, the majority of whom will give presentations, this should reach 800 – 900 abstract submissions.
+It is important that the local organising committee takes all appropriate measures to maximize the number of high-quality submissions.
+It is anticipated that around 50% of abstracts submitted may be acceptable; therefore, for the target base line of 500 delegates, the majority of whom will give presentations, this should reach 1000abstract submissions.

 The Call for Papers should set out clearly the main conference theme and sub-themes.